 1. Better regulations on, more restrictions on, and more accountability and responsibility on pet breeding

-Reducing the number of breeders overall (especially backyard breeders and pet shops), and better regulating of who is allowed to breed dogs (and how), is one solution to this problem.
+Reducing the number of breeders overall, reducing the number of irresponsible backyard breeders and pet shops that sell puppies, and better regulating of who is allowed to breed dogs (and how), is one potential solution to this problem.

 2. Better screening and testing of, and more responsibility and accountability on potential buyers/owners